 According to the National Association for College Admission Counseling , these are some college interview questions that students should be prepared to answer:

-• What majors are you interested in, and why?
+• What special programs are you interested in?

 The interviewer will be trying to get to know the prospective student and understand why he or she is interested in the school.
-If students have a bad academic year on record, they should be ready to discuss that as well.
+If students had a challenging academic year as evidenced with grades on record, they should be ready to discuss that as well.

 Questions may vary from one school to the next, but this list can help students get started and have a good idea of the types of questions they’ll be asked.